BoomSoftware/ADS_Assignments/README.md

 This file contains all dependencies used in the given project. </p>

 <h3>Assignment 1 - Postfix calculator</h3>
-<p>The resources the postfix expression calculator is using a stack which is an abstract data structure.
+<p>The postfix expression calculator is using a stack which is an abstract data structure.
 To implement the stack use as underlying data structure a generic linked list.
 In the linked list it is only necessary to implement the operations required for this assignment.
 </p>